Introduction

 RFID technology is a game-changer in asset movement control.
 It operates by using radio-frequency signals to track and identify assets.
 Here’s how RFID technology can be applied:

-RFID technology offers precise and efficient asset tracking, making it ideal for industries where accurate control is essential, such as healthcare, logistics, and manufacturing.
+RFID technology enables precise and efficient asset tracking across various industries.
+Therefore, it is ideal for sectors requiring accurate control, like healthcare, logistics, and manufacturing.

 3. GPS (Global Positioning System) and IoT (Internet of Things)